panacloud/bootcamp-2020/README.md

 The Tutorial uses Cloud Run and Pub/Sub but you are required to use AWS technologies like Lambda, EventBridge etc.

-## Bootcamp 2020 Project 15: Building Multi-Tenant Serverless SaaS Apps and APIs
+## Bootcamp 2020 Project 15: Building Multi-Tenant Serverless SaaS Apps and APIs using Event-Driven Architecture

 Now we will learn how to develop multi-tenanted SaaS API's and applications.